Editorial Calendar | Writer's Guidelines | Writing for a Department | Hot Topics | Sample Article Outline | Writing Awards

 Authors are encouraged to share emerging risk issues and best practices from their own audit experiences.
 Articles should focus on a particular risk and explain how auditors can address or help the organization manage that risk.
 Submissions should be approximately 1,000 words and sent to Risk Watch Contributing Editor

-Charlie Wright.
+Rick Wright.
 Due to space limitations, authors should avoid including tables or charts in their submissions, restricting content to text only.

 Submissions may be sent directly to the individuals or email addresses specified above or to Editor, Internal Auditor, 1035 Greenwood Blvd., Suite 401, Lake Mary, FL 32746 USA.
 Writers must include their name, mailing address, email address, and telephone number.